mota494/42-Common-Core/README.md

 </div>

-Minitalk is a project that has as it's main challenge learning about UNIX signals
+Minitalk is a project that has as it's main challenge learning about UNIX signals.
+It has as an end goal to create a communication between two terminals, a server that receives and shows a message that was sent by the client that receives the server's PID and then a message and sends it to the server.

+This was the last project that i developed when 42 Porto was still on Critical Techworks office, and the project that i had to submit for evaluation 4 times because i just kept forgetting some minor stuff.

 <div align = center>